|David Waterstreet, Program Manager||Watershed Program||307-777-6709|

 On a competitive basis, Clean Water Act Section 319 funds to reduce nonpoint source pollution are available to public and private entities, including local governments, cities, counties, school systems, colleges and universities, nonprofit organizations, state agencies, federal agencies, watershed groups, for-profit groups, and individuals.
 Awards to individuals are limited to demonstration projects.
 Nonpoint source pollution is pollution which results from runoff of contaminants into surface waters or infiltration of contaminants into groundwater.
 It is generally associated with human land use activities such as agriculture, construction, mineral exploration, recreation, timber harvesting, and urban development.
 Section 319 grant funds are primarily directed towards “on-the-ground” watershed restoration or protection projects, but please be sure to read through all guidance to understand eligible project types and program priorities.

 Clean Water Act Section 205(j) funds to address water quality management planning are available to cities, towns, counties, and conservation districts on a competitive basis.
-The Nonpoint Source Program anticipates receiving $40,000 of 205(j) grant funds in FY22.
+The Nonpoint Source Program anticipates receiving $80,000 of 205(j) grant funds for water quality management planning projects in FY23.
+Please note these additional project funds are subject to federal and state approval and are shown here as an estimate based on anticipated increases through the Biden Infrastructure Law.

-Further information on grant requirements and proposal instructions as well as downloadable copies of required forms are provided in the “Resources” table below.
+Further information on grant requirements and proposal instructions as well as downloadable copies of required forms are provided in the “Resources” table above.
 Please be sure to read through the “Memorandum” documents first as they contain important guidance and instructions.
 Please be sure to download and complete the current forms as proposals submitted on past years’ application forms will not be accepted.
-Please note that additional Section 319 funding may be available during the FY22 RFP cycle via returned FY20 project funds, and certain projects may have additional timeline restrictions due to FY20 grant closure deadlines.
-This will be discussed in the upcoming grants application training, detailed below.

 If you need assistance with identifying Sage Grouse Core Areas as part of preparing a Section 319 grant proposal (see Section 319 Memorandum and Application Form), please refer to the Wyoming Game and Fish Department’s Sage-Grouse Management/Sage-Grouse Data webpage.